tyy-dev/ConsoleLibrary/AutoGeneratedDocs.md

             when the menu option is added to a menu.
 By default, this property is set to null.

 ---
+<a name='F:consoletestproject.Menus.MenuOption.submenuId'></a>
+### consoletestproject.Menus.MenuOption.submenuId `Field`
+#### Summary
+The identifier of a submenu associated with this option.

+---
+<a name='F:consoletestproject.Menus.MenuOption.callback'></a>
+### consoletestproject.Menus.MenuOption.callback `Field`
+#### Summary
+The callback action associated with the menu option.
+            The callback is triggered when  is invoked., your callback will be called with an instance of the MenuOption

+---
+<a name='F:consoletestproject.Menus.MenuOption._text'></a>
+### consoletestproject.Menus.MenuOption._text `Field`
+#### Summary
+Backing field to avoid recursion in the text property.

+---
+<a name='F:consoletestproject.Menus.MenuOption.textDecoration'></a>
+### consoletestproject.Menus.MenuOption.textDecoration `Field`
+#### Summary
+The decoration prefix text that is prepended to the menu option's displayed text.
+#### Remarks
+This decoration prefix is added directly to the beginning of the menu option's text when it is displayed.
+            It can be set using  to customize the appearance of the menu option dynamically.

+---
+<a name='P:consoletestproject.Menus.MenuOption.text'></a>
+### consoletestproject.Menus.MenuOption.text `Property`
+#### Summary
+The text displayed for the menu option.
+Defaults to "Option {id}" if not provided in the constructor or SetText function

+---
 <a name='M:consoletestproject.Menus.MenuOption.Execute(System.Boolean)'></a>
 ### consoletestproject.Menus.MenuOption.Execute(System.Boolean) `Method`
 #### Summary